 - Click the integration tile that has the flow with the records you want to map.

-- In the list, find the flow you want.
+- In the list, click the flow you want to modify.

 Step 2: Create your hook

-Note: The Define Hook editor is a dynamic form.
-The fields in the editor may vary based on the app and the record type.
+Note: The Hooks panel is a dynamic form, so the fields displayed may vary based on the app and record type.

 - Hook type:

-- Script: Your code is managed and executed by integrator.io.
+- Script: Select this radio button if your code is managed and executed by integrator.io.

 - Pre map: The function your write in your script or stack will be triggered before the mapping.